georgetown-cs-edu/chirpy/README.md

 The registration form should, at a minimum, ask the user for a username, password, and ***password confirmation*** (i.e., they need to enter their password twice).
 Your code should check that the two passwords match and that the user doesn't already exist -- and alert the user if either condition applies.

 Assuming the passwords match and this is a new registration, your service should then "create" the new user.
-What "create" means is up to you, but it should at minimum mean that there's some instantiation of this user that is kept in memory.
+What "create" means is up to you, but it should at minimum mean that there's some instantiation of this user that is kept in memory and saved to disk/database.

 Your program should not impose an artificial limit (i.e., hardcode) on the number of users that may register.
 If storing user information in memory, you should use a dynamic data structure such as a [Vector](https://docs.oracle.com/javase/8/docs/api/java/util/Vector.html) or [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html).

+As mentioned above, data must persist across Chirpy restarts.
+That means that you'll need to be able to save and restore users from either disk or a database.

 ### Listing users

 Second, to make testing easier for us, you should also support a page, say `https://yourdomain/listusers/`, that (as the name implies) lists all of the registered users on the system.

 ### Logging in